stillatmylinux/submitted-image-mapper/README.md

 # Pages
 You need to create these four pages in your WordPress site:

+**Submit photos page** - The form where users choose to upload or take a photo

 **Thank you** - This page will display the photo uploaded

 **Drop marker page** - This page will display a utility to allow users to added the location of the photo in cases where the geolocation was not available on the photo.